Siege of Bahrain: Background

-The siege
+Siege

 The Turks landed in Bahrain in July, and promptly attacked the Bahrain fort with artillery pieces.
-It was defended by the Hormuzi governor Murad Sah (Rax Morado in Portuguese), ahead of 400 Persian mercenaries, who held firm against the Turkish bombardment, and dispatched a fast craft to Hormuz with a distress signal.
+It was defended by the Hormuzi Persian governor Morad Shah (Rax Morado in Portuguese), ahead of 400 Persian mercenaries, who held firm against the Ottoman bombardment, and dispatched a fast craft to Hormuz with a distress signal.

 Upon receiving the distress signal, the captain of Hormuz Dom António de Noronha dispatched his nephew Dom João de Noronha with a reinforcement of 10 light galleys (foists) to Bahrain, and ordered captain Álvaro da Silveira at Muscat to proceed there with his forces aboard a war-caravel and a few light-galleys.
 Because Dom João was young and inexperienced though, upon reaching Bahrain the Turks scattered his small fleet.

 Captain Álvaro da Silveira was more successful: Taking the route towards Al-Qatif, he was able to approach Bahrain from the west rather than east, and thus trick the Turks into believing his fleet were friendly reinforcements sent from Basra.
 Taking advantage of morning haze, Álvaro da Silveira was able to surprise and capture the Ottoman fleet, thus trapping the Turks on the island.
 The Turks lifted the siege, but retreated to a palm-grove where they set up camp.

 Several weeks of skirmishing elapsed, as the Portuguese were unable to dislodge the Turks.
 Dom António de Noronha even commissioned the chief-architect Inofre de Carvalho, by chance then conducting renovations in the fortress of Hormuz, to build a very large war-wagon, armed with artillery pieces:

 Eventually, an outbreak of plague befell the Turks and Portuguese, causing great losses on both sides, and the Turks offered terms.
 Dom Ántónio de Noronha permitted that the Turks be ferried back to Al-Qatif on November 6, in exchange for relinquishing their weapons and paying an indemnity of 12,000 cruzados or one million akçes, which they agreed.